Discover more about our MORSE course at Warwick

 Optional modules can vary from year to year.
 Example optional modules may include:

-- Geometry and Motion
+- Groups and Rings

 - Introduction to Mathematical Finance